futuresuper/website/src/careers/full-stack-software-developer.md

 title: Full Stack Software Developer
 startDate: 2021-02-22T05:53:04.604Z
 endDate: 2021-03-09T05:53:04.632Z
-location: Australia, Sydney or Canberra Preferred
+location: Australia, Sydney or Canberra (preferred)
-salary: $85,000 - $90,000
+salary: $85,000 – $90,000
 url: full-stack-software-developer
 summary: We are looking for someone driven to join our tech team and use their passion, experience and skills in tech to help us in our fight for a